PaulLipska/Coding_Dojo_Project_2/README.md

 # Coding_Dojo_Project_2
 Independent project analyzing dataset for Heart Disease

-2 analytical insights from your data analysis.
-You can use the 2 plots from Project 2, part 3 for this!
-They should include visualizations AND written interpretations The metrics for your best model
-A description of how well your model would solve your business problem A summary with at least 2 recommendations for your stakeholders, based on your model performance AND analytical findings.

 ### Business Problem
 How to successfully predict the onset of heart disease